rahulbakshee/TechMeIfYouCan/_posts/2020-10-15-Deep-Learning-pc-build-beginners-2020.md

 ### **`10.
 Monitor`**

 A monitor has many types IPS/VA/TN and usages Coding/Gaming/Editing.
-From programming and coding perspective, I have heard it is recommended IPS monitor having a good `PPI-Pixel per Inch`.
+From programming and coding perspective, I have heard it is recommended IPS monitor having a good PPI-Pixel per Inch.
 Some prefer large screen monitors for better experience while some prefer multi medium-size monitor setup for productivity.
 I bought **`Dell UltraSharp U2415 24" monitor`** and planning to add a **`BenQ 27" GW2780 monitor`** in near future.

 ### **`11.
 WebCam`**

-If you are learning `CV-Computer Vision` you must need an external camera or a built-in one in your laptop.
+If you are learning Computer Vision you must have an external camera or a built-in one in your laptop.
 This is probably an overkill but I bought **`Logitech C930e`** not just for CV but also for live meetings & streams.

 ### **`12.
 Keyboard`**

-I did a lot of research for `Mechanical vs Membrane`.
+I did a lot of research for Mechanical vs Membrane.
 After years of using membrane keyboards I finally went with a Mechanical one and got **`Cosmic Byte CB-GK-16 Firefly RGB`**

 ### **`13.
 Mouse`**